 - Piggyback – One pig rests on top of the other pig and not the table – Player is eliminated from the game; play passes to next player.

-The dice variant
+Pass the Pigs dice variant

 Little did I know that Pass the Pigs game was inspired by a simple 6-sided dice game called Pig.
 That game was first printed in 1945 by John Scarne and it was meant to be played by a single six-sided die.